superseriousbusiness/gotosocial/README.md

 Crowdfunded donations to our OpenCollective and Liberapay accounts go towards paying the core team, paying server costs, and paying for GtS art, design, and other bits and bobs.

 💕 🦥 💕 Thank you!

+### Corporate Sponsorship

+GoToSocial is open to receiving donations from corporate sponsors, and in return we will display your logo, website and short tagline on the repository / documents to show our thanks for your support.

+GoToSocial project direction will always remain **100%** in the hands of the core team, and will never be dictated or influenced by corporate sponsorship.
+This is non-negotiable.
+Corporations are of course free of course to suggest / request features in the same manner as any other user, but they are not given special treatment.

+Corporate sponsorship is dependent on your company meeting our team's ethical guidelines.
+These are not a concrete set of rules but instead boil down to "is your company actively harming humanity?".
+For example, those in the defense industry need not apply as the simple answer to that question is, "yes!".

+If after reading this you are still interested in supporting us, that is wonderful!
+Please reach out to us at `admin@gotosocial.org` to further discuss :)

 ### NLnet